Quantum gravitational decoherence from fluctuating minimal length and deformation parameter at the Planck scale: INTRODUCTION

 In principle, as in the above examples, the main features of each decoherence mechanism depend significantly on the type of interaction with the environment.
-On the other hand, in an attempt to explain wave function collapse and reduction to pointer states in general terms, Ghirardi, Rimini and Weber (GRW) proposed the existence of a universal decoherence mechanism and spontaneous localization with the introduction of just a single model-dependent factor~\cite{ghirardi} (For important developments in GRW-like models, we refer the reader to Refs.~\cite{power,breuer}; for a comprehensive review and a more detailed list of references, see e.g. Ref.~\cite{bassi}).
-Inspired by the original GRW suggestion, Diosi~\cite{diosi} and Penrose~\cite{penrose,penrose2} singled out classical Einstein gravity as the possible overarching interaction responsible for the loss of coherence in GRW theory, thus refining the previous intuition and fixing the free parameter in the GRW scheme of the quantum-to-classical transition.
+On the other hand, in an attempt to explain wave function collapse and reduction to pointer states in general terms, Ghirardi, Rimini and Weber (GRW) proposed the existence of a universal decoherence mechanism and spontaneous localization with the introduction of just {two model-dependent parameters, namely the collapse rate and the localization distance}~\cite{ghirardi} (for important developments in GRW-like models, we refer the reader to Refs.~{\cite{grw1,grw2,grw3,grw4,grw5,grw6,grw7}}).
+Inspired by the original GRW suggestion, Diosi~\cite{diosi} and Penrose~\cite{penrose} singled out classical Einstein gravity as the possible overarching interaction responsible for the loss of coherence in GRW theory, thus refining the previous intuition and fixing the free parameters in the GRW scheme of the quantum-to-classical transition.
 Since the innovative Diosi-Penrose insight, much effort has been devoted to experimentally test the gravitational realization of the GRW mechanism.
 In this regard, the attention has been mainly focused on gravitational time dilation~\cite{exp1}, optomechanics~\cite{exp2} and quantum clocks~\cite{exp3}.
 Very recently, a crucial experiment has demonstrated that the parameter-free Diosi-Penrose model based on classical Einstein gravity fails to account for the correct rates of radiation emission due to quantum state reduction, thus ruling it out as a feasible candidate for the implementation of the GRW decoherence mechanism~\cite{exp4}.